-• Day-Month-Year: for foodstuffs with an expiration period less than three months.

-• Month-Year: for foodstuffs with expiration exceeding three months.
+- Day-Month-Year: for foodstuffs with an expiration period less than three months. - Month-Year: for foodstuffs with expiration exceeding three months.

-Dates shall be engraved or in relief, printed to stamp with permanent ink directly on all packages or on their original label by the producer only.
+Dates must be engraved or in relief -and printed by stamp with permanent ink directly on all packages, or on their original label by the producer.
 Adding stickers for production and expiration dates is not permissible.
-There shall be not more than one date of production or of expiration on the same package.
-Both dates shall not be subject to deletion, change or deceit.
+There may not be more than one date of production or expiration on the same package.
+The dates may not be deleted, changed or deceitful.